A few things to note for 2021 with full details further down the page –

 Race HQ and finish line for all races is the KC Hall in Rice Lake located at North St. & Nuun Ave.

 160-mile: Race start is in Rice Lake at the KC Hall.
 Continue north on the trail for 4 miles at which point you will turn right and cross County Road SS (just before the Hwy 53 underpass) onto the Tuscobia Trail and head east.
 It’s worth being aware that the first few miles heading east on the Tuscobia Trail are shared with the Ice Age Trail.
 Continue on the Tuscobia Trail for approximately 45 miles until the spur trail to the Ojibwa checkpoint (left turn on your outbound journey).
 See map below.
-After visiting the checkpoint, continue east on the Tuscobia Trail towards Park Falls.
-The Tuscobia Trail finishes on the edge of town approximately a half mile from the checkpoint & turnaround point.
-There will be flagging and some signs along this section of city streets but please see map below and another one here to make sure you are familiar with the course.
+After visiting the checkpoint (mandatory check-in), continue east on the Tuscobia Trail towards Park Falls.
+You will turn left off the Tuscobia Trail here – it will be clearly marked.
+You will follow roads for 2.5 miles (Kaiser Rd, Co.
+Rd B, Maple Ridge Rd., Tamarack Rd.
+Perch Rd.) then onto Butternut Lake for 1 mile to the checkpoint in Cabin #6.
+The road and lake section will be marked but please take a look at google maps and get familiar with the route.
 After visiting the checkpoint, turn around and repeat in reverse!

 Ojibwa Checkpoint Map